Macartney-Christopher/5-Axis-Camera-Position-Control/README.md

 5. Operate in Arduino IDE using [these commands](FlashStorage_PanTiltMount/5-Axis_Position_Control_Commands.pdf)

 ## Credits
-  The mechanical, hardware, and software design is an adapted version of [isaac879](https://github.com/isaac879/Pan-Tilt-Mount)'s project.
+  The mechanical, hardware and software design is an adapted version of [isaac879](https://github.com/isaac879/Pan-Tilt-Mount)'s project.
 Isaac879 did a tremendous job with every aspect of the project and shows great skill in his other project as well.
 [Isaac879's video](https://www.youtube.com/watch?v=1FfB7cLkUyQ) is very well structured and edited.
 ## License
 [Project license](LICENSE).